Garrafao/MetaphoricChange/README.md

 The scripts should be run directly from the main directory.
 If you wish to do otherwise, you may have to change the path you add to the path attribute in `sys.path.append('./modules/')` in the scripts.

+We recommend you to run the scripts with the Python Anaconda distribution (Python 2.7).
+You will have to install some additional packages such as: docopt, gensim, pytables, i.a.
+Those that aren't available from the Anaconda installer can be installed via EasyInstall.

 ### Reproduction of Results